Discrete field theory: symmetries and conservation laws

 the following identity holds for each cube with the edges parallel to the coordinate axes:

-Here the cube is shown by dotted lines, and the faces over which a particular integral is taken are in bold.
+Here the cube is shown by dotted lines, and the faces which a particular integral is taken over are in bold.
 The first two integrals mean the total energy contained in the same square in the $Oxy$ plane at two different moments of time $t$.
-The third integral means the total energy flux through the boundary between these two moments.
+The third integral means the total inward energy flux through the boundary between these two moments.
 Thus the equation means energy conservation.

 Let us discretize.
-Dissect the unit cube into $N\times N\times N$ equal cubes.
-Throughout this subsection by \emph{cubes} we mean the latter equal cubes, by \emph{faces} and \emph{edges} --- their faces and edges.
-A discrete \emph{electromagnetic field} $F$ is an arbitrary real-valued function on the set of faces.
-Informally, its values $F( )$, $F( )$, and $F( )$ discretize $-\mathrm{B}_t$, $\mathrm{E}_y$, and $\mathrm{E}_x$ respectively, depending on face direction R2P2{(for exterior-calculus fans: $F$ itself discretizes the \emph{electromagnetic field} $\mathrm{F}=-\mathrm{B}_t\,\mathrm{dx\wedge dy}+\mathrm{E}_x\,\mathrm{dt\wedge dx}+ \mathrm{E}_y\,\mathrm{dt\wedge dy}$).} {} Hereafter a particular face \gram{at} which the function is evaluated is in bold, and one of the adjacent cubes is shown by dotted lines to identify the face position.
+Dissect the unit cube into $N\times N\times N$ equal cubes. \clarity{Throughout this subsection} by \emph{cubes} we mean the latter cubes, by \emph{faces} and \emph{edges} --- their faces and edges.
+A discrete \emph{electromagnetic field} $F$ is any real-valued function on the set of faces.
+Informally, its values \clarity{$F( )$, $F( )$, $F( )$} discretize $-\mathrm{B}_t$, $\mathrm{E}_y$, $\mathrm{E}_x$ respectively, depending on face direction R2P2{(for exterior-calculus fans: $F$ itself discretizes the \emph{electromagnetic field} $\mathrm{F}=-\mathrm{B}_t\,\mathrm{dx\wedge dy}+\mathrm{E}_x\,\mathrm{dt\wedge dx}+ \mathrm{E}_y\,\mathrm{dt\wedge dy}$).} {} Hereafter a particular face \gram{at} which the function is evaluated is in bold, and one of the adjacent cubes is shown by dotted lines to identify the face position.
 The well-known discrete \emph{Maxwell's equations} are R2P3{}{2}